uclaacm/pen-pals/README.md

 Here's a quick guide on how to get started.

-1. Either make a new branch or a fork of this repository. `main` is a protected branch, **so you cannot push to it**.
+1. Make a new branch of this repository with the name of the ticket assigned. `main` is a protected branch, **so you cannot push to it**.
 2. Follow the instructions in "Development Setup" above.
-If you're on a fork, replace the URL with the fork's URL; if you're on a different branch, check it out using `git checkout`.
+If you're on a different branch, check it out using `git checkout`.
 3. Beep boop away!
 4. **Before you push**, make sure your app runs with `yarn start`.
 If there are any errors, our CI/CD service will **reject your build**.
 5. Once you're ready, stage and commit your changes!